pingevt/drupalcamp_nj_2024_data_sync/data_syncing.md

 Current project, bringing in majority of data to custom database tables

 ^
-Permanant Cache - do you really need to clear cache?
+Permanent Cache - do you really need to clear cache?

 ---

 [.slide-transition: false]

-# Future Thougths and Strategies
+# Future Thoughts and Strategies

 * “Synced data Entities” connected to “Enhanced Data” nodes
 * Bringing in majority of data to custom database tables